-The Dean - Simon Kemp
+The Dean - Beate Dignas

 The Dean is a member of the college's Governing Body with responsibility for discipline, in order to maintain an atmosphere of mutual respect among our student community and ensure that Somerville is a safe, fair and welcoming place for all our students to live and work.
-In the coming year, the Dean will be Prof Simon Kemp until the end of December, and Prof Beate Dignas from January.
-The Dean is supported by Karen Mason.
+The current Dean is Prof Beate Dignas until the end of Hilary Term, when Prof Chris Hare as the future Dean will come in for a handover term.
+The Dean is supported by the decanal officer, Karen Mason.
 They can be contacted at deans.office@some.ox.ac.uk for any problems or complaints.